mountaineerbr/shellChatGPT/README.md

 Visit [Ollama repository](https://github.com/ollama/ollama/),
 and follow the instructions to install, download models, and set up the server.

+**NOTE:** Model management (downloading and setting up) must follow the Ollama project guidelines and methods.

 After having Ollama server running, set `option -O`, and the name of the model in `chatgpt.sh`: